Who we are

 We are specialist advisers on ownership succession planning, the acquisition and disposal of businesses, and corporate co-operations.

 Our clients are business people and companies across all sectors of the economy, both domestic and foreign.
 MARKUS PARTNERS was established on 1 January 2005 by Rolf Köchling and Bernhard Rittel as a partnership.
-In October 2015, Daniel Kral became Partner of the company.
 In September 2016, Rolf Köchling retired by reasons of age.
 As a co-founder he remains in amicable contact with the company.

 The active partners are the only shareholders.
 Together we look back to several decades of accumulated experience in M&A and private equity.
 During the course of our professional lives, we have initiated, managed and brought to a conclusion many transactions, both domestic and cross-border.

 We have a partnership network covering all the significant industrialised countries.

 We are member of Vereinigung Deutscher M&A-Berater (VMA) - the German association of M&A advisory firms.

 Each project is personally managed by a shareholding partner – Each client has a partner as a constant point of contact.